coccoinomane/anon-integration-guide/projects/convex/README.md

 - Deposit my Curve sreUSD lending position on Convex

 Please note that the tool will deposit & stake the tokens in one transaction.

+### Withdraw Curve tokens from Convex

+- Withdraw all of my liquidity from ETH-stETH Convex pool on Ethereum
+- Withdraw half of my liquidity from ETH-stETH Convex pool on Ethereum
+- Withdraw my sreUSD lending position from Convex

+Please note that:

+- The tool will unstake & withdraw the tokens in one transaction.
+- TODO: The percentage refers to the staked amount.
+If the tool detects tokens that are deposited in Convex but not staked, it will ask the user if they want to withdraw them too.
+- Any existing rewards will be claimed too.

 ## Claim rewards